Projects

 Watch for Kūkulu exhibits all over Hawaiʻi and in the continental US!

-Mauna Kea Education and Awareness (MKEA) encourages everyone to follow the experiences of MKEA contributors/Mauna Kea Protectors Hāwane Rios and Kapulei Flores.
-Their emails sent from Hōlanikū (Kure Atoll) are found on Facebook @ I Hōlanikū ana and at @hawanemusic.
-These (wahine or women) have been on the atoll since August and will be there participating in camp maintenance, island restoration, wildlife care and cultural ceremonies and practices until the end of October.
+Follow the experiences of MKEA contributors/Mauna Kea Protectors Hāwane Rios and Kapulei Flores.
+These wāhine were on the atoll from August to October participating in camp maintenance, island restoration, wildlife care and cultural ceremonies and practices.
+Read about their time on the atoll at the link below.

 Hale Haumea is a women-lead collective of wāhine practitioners reclaiming ancestral ways of healing through the traditional oratory art form of chant through Papa Oli.
 It is a series of Native Hawaian-based chant classes focused on healing trauma through traditional oli.